sagarbhure/VideoStream/README.md

 ![alt text](https://github.com/sagarbhure/VideoSurveillance/blob/master/webstream.jfif)

 # How to run
- Run the pytohn script webstream on a rasberry pi and stream the live video on all the devices on the same network.
+ Run the python script webstream on a rasberry pi and stream the live video on all the devices on the same network.